Club and Competition Rules Schedule ‘C’

 Casual dress for all games up to and including the quarter final will be allowed.

-Denims, shorts or track suits of any description must not be worn on the greens.
+Denims, or track suits of any description must not be worn on the greens.

-Club uniform, consisting of white shirt and Club tie or the official Cardonald Bowling Club polo shirt must be worn along with grey flannel trousers and bowling shoes at the following games:
+Club uniform, consisting of white shirt and Club tie or the official Cardonald Bowling Club polo shirt must be worn along with grey or black bowling or flannel trousers and bowling shoes at the following games:

 Inter Club games, Semi and Final ties, W. Milne Trophy, Triples, Mixed Triples and in all games where the club is being represented by members.